-Understanding the Customer’s Journey
+Understanding The Customer Journey

-Knowing what kind of content someone is looking for during their customer journey can help you understand when gating content is suitable.
+Knowing what kind of content someone is looking for during the customer journey can help you understand when gating content is suitable.
 Remember, with the Hub & Spoke Model, you’re using smaller sized content (spokes) to drive people down the funnel and eventually land on the gated content (hub).

 With the customer’s journey in mind, follow these steps to determine if gated or non-gated content is appropriate: